-It begins 20 miles south of Cancun in the town of Puerto Morelos, and extends down to Punta Allen, a fishing village within the Sian Ka'an Biosphere Reserve.
+The Riviera Maya runs along the Caribbean coastline of the state of Quintana Roo.
+It begins 20 miles south of Cancun in the town of Puerto Morelos and extends down to Punta Allen, a fishing village within the Sian Ka'an Biosphere Reserve.
 South of the Riviera Maya, you'll find the Costa Maya, an even more secluded and pristine area.
 Don't confuse the Mayan Riviera with the Mexican Riviera, which is the name given to Mexico's Pacific coastline.

-History of the Riviera Maya:
+History of the Riviera Maya

 This area was an important commercial and religious center for the ancient Maya, and there are many archaeological sites to discover in the area, such as Tulum, Cobá and Muyil.
 For hundreds of years, the area remained isolated from the rest of the country due to the lack of adequate roads.
 As Cancun was developed, some tourists wanted an alternative to the mega-resort area, and the Riviera Maya was discovered.